piotrbakker/mainframe/readme.md

-# Framez
+# Mainframe

-Framez is a framework for naming product design artifacts in Figma.
+Mainframe is a framework for naming product design artifacts in Figma.

 ## Principles